ogruetzmann/ESCenterlines/README.md

 Plugin to display extended centerlines in Euroscope, currently no too smart.

 ### Installation
-Put the dll file somewhere, load it in EuroScope and allow it to draw on desired display types (open ASRs need to be reopened for this to have any effect)
+Put the dll file somewhere, load it in EuroScope and allow it to draw on desired display types (open ASRs need to be reopened for this to have any effect).
+EsCenterLines-EDDM.dll is a special version for EDDM (surprisingly)

 ### Display
 - .esclines off - no lines are displayed